 As an accomplished trial attorney over the last 21 years, Christine utilizes her unique experiences to deliver proactive advice concerning workers’ compensation defense and employment issues as well as to provide her clients with effective solutions to unique situations.

 As no two claims are alike, Christine designs a personalized strategy addressing each client’s needs in light of the particular facts and legal issues, while also understanding the importance of effective and quick claim resolution.
 Her experience allows her to navigate unusual issues as well as to manage exposure in situations involving familiar disputes.
 Christine realizes the importance of being a team player and her competitive nature serves her well as she strives to obtain favorable outcomes in every case.

-Outside of her legal practice, Christine serves as Secretary of the Workers’ Compensation Lawyers Association (WCLA).
+Outside of her legal practice, Christine serves as vice president of the Workers’ Compensation Lawyers Association (WCLA).
 She has been a member of the organization since 2017 and previously served as a board member and secretary.
-In the WCLA, Christine collaborates with other WCLA Officers and Board members to ensure the practice maintains fellowship among those engaged in the trial of workers’ compensation matters.
+In the WCLA, Christine collaborates with other Officers and Board members to ensure the practice maintains fellowship among those engaged in the trial of workers’ compensation matters.
 When issues arise in the practice, Christine endeavors to identify solutions to resolve those dilemmas.
-Additionally, Christine served as a member of Nyhan’s Diversity, Equity, and Inclusion Committee from 2020 through 2022.
+Additionally, Christine served as a member of Nyhan’s Diversity, Equity, and Inclusion Council from 2020 through 2022.
 She also enjoys spending her weekends with her husband watching their three children play volleyball, soccer, and baseball.

 - Workers’ Compensation Lawyers Association, 2017-present

 - Board Member, May 2017 – December 2020

 - Illinois State Bar Association

 - Habitat for Humanity Women Build, Volunteer, 2017-2020